 “Firms with the highest net-promoter scores consistently garner the lion’s share of industry growth.”

 With the net promoter score, you can understand your current ranking and evaluate changes over time.
 As you consistently ask customers to respond to the question, NPS will help you see if you are improving, and help you identify ways to increase your score over time.

 It can also yield valuable and actionable data.
 If you can track the respondent with their interaction with you, you could also dig in and see if there are any patterns that can help you improve your business.
 Compare strong advocates to those unwilling to recommend, what differentiates their shopping experience?
 Compare promoters against a specific product.
 Do customers that purchase one product or service consistently respond differently than the average?
 Does the salesperson they interacted with have an effect?
 If you have more than ore branch, comparing them could yield valuable insights.

-As you focus your company on increasing your NPS, you should find a way to link positive customer feedback to employee rewards and compensation.
+As you focus your business on increasing your NPS, you should find a way to link positive customer feedback to employee rewards and compensation.
 By aligning your goals with those of your employees you stand a much better chance of seeing real results.